chochain/eForth1/README.md

   * > <img src="https://chochain.github.io/eForth1/images/eforth1_words_snip.png" width=400>

 ### Different from Dr. Ting's
+  * Instead of original 32-bit, CELL is 16-bit, opcodes are 8-bit bytecode primitives.
+  * To save space, primitives are compiled as bytecode and composite words are flagged address pointer.
+  * For speed, use direct threading model with computed jump instead of original subroutine threaded,
   * Instead of direct GPIO port manipulation with byte read/write, eForth1 calls Arduino library functions i.g.
 PINMODE = pinMode, IN = digitalRead, OUT = digitalWrite, ... for familiarity to the IDE platform.
   * eForth1 supports multi-tasking through interrupts.
-It provides a base frequency at 0.01Hz using Timer2.
-You assign mulply of 10ms as ISR repetition trigger period.
-For example 500 means 500 x 10ms = every 5 seconds.
+It provides a base tick at 1ms using Timer2.
+You assign mulply of 1ms as ISR repetition trigger period.
+For example 500 means triggered every 500ms.
+There are 8 timer interrupt handler slots are provided.
 Timer1 is left free for Servo or other libraries.
-  * On this 16-bit system, CLOCK will return a double number (i.e. 32-bit) which takes 2 cells off stack.
+  * On this 16-bit system, CLOCK still returns a double number (i.e. 32-bit) which takes 2 cells off stack.
 To calculate time difference, double arithmetic is needed, i.e. using DNEGATE, D+, or D- and the conversion words D>S, S>D.
   * DELAY takes a 16-bit value.
 So, max delay time is 32767ms.
 Longer delay will have to use loops.
 Also, DELAY does not interfer with interrupts (see demos below).

 ### Demos